Should I Go to the Hospital After a Car Accident?

 If you have been involved in a car accident, our law firm recommends that you seek medical attention as soon as possible.
 Doing so will protect your health as well as your ability to collect full and fair compensation.
 After seeking medical attention, you should make sure to get in touch with us to discuss your case and learn about your legal rights and the options available to you.

-At Michael P. Fleming & Associates, P.C., we will always fight for your rights and stand up to the insurance companies on your behalf.
+At Fleming Law, we will always fight for your rights and stand up to the insurance companies on your behalf.
 Our goal will be to get your life back on the right track.
 Contact us today to schedule a free consultation and meet with one of our attorneys in our Houston office.